 - Virus Infections — Additional malware can be deployed to the target machines.
 This includes Trojan horse infections — they are used to overtake control of the machines and steal user data.
 Ransomware are programmed to encrypt user files and then extort the victims for a ransom fee payment.
 Redirects and hijackers will often install cryptocurrency miners — these are web-based scripts that will download a sequence of performance-intensive mathematical tasks.
 They will run on the local machines and for every completed and reported task will reward the hacker operators with cryptocurrency assets.

 The Phaidraiph.com redirect can change at any time and add in additional modules.
 Due to the potential large-scale damage we recommend that active infections are removed as soon as they are detected.

 Read on how to remove Phaidraiph.com manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove Phaidraiph.com redirect from Windows.

-- Guide 2: Get rid of Phaidraiph.com redirect from Mac OS X.
+- Guide 2: Get rid of Phaidraiph.com redirect on Mac OS X.

-- Guide 3: Remove Phaidraiph.com redirect from Google Chrome.
+- Guide 3: Remove Phaidraiph.com redirect in Google Chrome.